A religious community, an ecumenical endeavor, a Celtic spirit

-An inclusive community, welcoming men and women, clergy and lay, married, single, or partners in a committed relationship.
+An inclusive community, welcoming all people; clergy and lay, married, single, or partners in a committed relationship.
 Members of the fellowship may live in their own homes or in groups as the ability for that arises.
 Each member must be self- supporting, and we are bound to each other by common ideals and a commitment to prayer and service.

 A vowed member of the fellowship

 The Companions of Anamchara Fellowship are men and women, lay or ordained who desire to connect themselves with the sisters and brothers of Anamchara Fellowship, but do not feel called to the vowed life of a Religious.
 They work for the advancement of their own spiritual lives, and to further their own interests and those of Anamchara Fellowship in general.

 Companions will be external members of the Fellowship, with voice but no vote concerning the governance of the Community, and they will be an integral part of the prayer life of the Brothers, Sisters and other Companions.

 It is expected that the Companions will seek to grow in the charisms of generosity, hospitality, compassion and love, and in Christ’s own spirit of prayer and devotion, upholding the virtues of Simplicity, Fidelity and Obedience.